 RPRE related to myopia increase.
-A small but significant correlation was found between the baseline sphere and the amount of M RPRE for the temporal and nasal retina (r2=-0.279; P=0.02; and r2=-0.223; P=0.05, respectively), with higher central myopes also having higher degrees of relative peripheral hyperopia.
-The baseline refractive sphere was highly correlated with the amount of myopic progression before baseline (r2=0.542; P<0.0001).
+A small but significant correlation was found between the baseline sphere and the amount of M RPRE for the temporal and nasal retina (rs=-0.279; P=0.02; and rs=-0.223; P=0.05, respectively), with higher central myopes also having higher degrees of relative peripheral hyperopia.
+The baseline refractive sphere was highly correlated with the amount of myopic progression before baseline (rs=0.542; P<0.0001).

 Figure 2: The increase in M from 1 year before treatment to baseline related to the RPRE (M value at the temporal and nasal retina).
 The values at the temporal and nasal retina are significant (P<0.01 and P<0.05).
 Every 1.00 D of hyperopic RPRE temporal M value is related to a -0.10-D extra increase in annual M value.
 The dotted line indicates the regression of the RPRE-T and the dashed line indicates the RPRE-N.

 Significant correlations were found between the baseline RPRE-M (RPRE as the spherical equivalent of refraction “M”) at 30 degrees and the rate of myopic progression during 1 year before baseline.
-The values were significance at the temporal and nasal retina (r2=-0.295, P<0.01; and r2=-0.254; P<0.05, respectively), suggesting that higher degrees of peripheral hyperopia were associated with greater central progression during 1 year before the trial (Figure 2).
+The values were significance at the temporal and nasal retina (rs=-0.295, P<0.01; and rs=-0.254; P<0.05, respectively), suggesting that higher degrees of peripheral hyperopia were associated with greater central progression during 1 year before the trial (Figure 2).
 No correlations were found between the RPRE-J0 and RPRE-J45 (RPRE as the horizontal and oblique astigmatic components of refraction “J0” and “J45”, respectively), nasal or temporal, refraction components, and the myopic increase during 1 year before the baseline evaluation.

 The RPRE also was measured at 30 degrees of the nasal and temporal retinal eccentricities at baseline through the experimental lens.
 No correlation was found between the myopic RPRE-M measured with the SRRG at the nasal (P=0.270) and temporal (P=0.940) eccentricities and the amount of refractive or AL change for the first year in the SRRG group.
 Moreover, the baseline RPRE (M, J0, and J45) was not correlated significantly with the myopia refractive change at 1 year in this group.
-However, the RPRE-M at the temporal and nasal retina measured in all participants through the corresponding visual correction (soft experimental lenses and glasses) was correlated with the increase in the AL for the first year of treatment (RPRE-N, r2=-0.400; P<0.001 and RPRE-T, r2=-0.241; P<0.05), (Figure 3).
+However, the RPRE-M at the temporal and nasal retina measured in all participants through the corresponding visual correction (soft experimental lenses and glasses) was correlated with the increase in the AL for the first year of treatment (RPRE-N, rs=-0.400; P<0.001 and RPRE-T, rs=-0.241; P<0.05), (Figure 3).

 Figure 3: The AL increase in relation to the RPRE in the nasal and temporal retina measured through the SRRG (experimental group) and SV (control group).
 The black diamonds indicate the RPRE-T; the grey squares indicated the RPRE-N The dotted line indicates the regression of the RPRE-T and the dashed line indicates the RPRE-N.